 Screen-readers are not able to render a 3D Model.
 A company offers highly engaging 3D models of the human heart via WebGL, complete with a type of label to denote a sub feature exploration or information panel.
 The company took care to provide a list style alternative navigation for these "free floating" labels that connects to the same associated data, and provides a descriptive text for each sub feature explored.
 The company has also offered a 3D Printable alternative model that may optionally present a tactile or braille identifier to connect to the associated data-set.
 While all of these steps shows in good faith an attempt to build accessible content, there is no prescribed method to bring this type of content forward in an accessible way.

 How technical standards might contribute to addressing this situation

+NOTE 1: Care must be taken to not define something as accessible simply because we do not know how to make it accessible.
+I.e. if there is a new technology where there is no way to make it accessible then it should be labeled or found to be inaccessible.
+It should not be excepted simply because we do not have technology or knowledge on how to make it accessible.

+NOTE 2: Lack of assistive technologies should also not provide a pass.
+When there was not screen reader for MacOS (the only screen reader was dropped by its mfgr) Apple stepped up and created one.
+When screen readers did not work well with Windows, Microsoft worked hard to make it possible for them to.
+Ditto for Adobe and PDF.
+As new technologies are created, their creators should also think about how to create accessibility or paths to accessibility for them.

+NOTE 3: That said – there are physiological limits.
+We don't know how to fully convey a sunset or the Mona Lisa to someone who is blind – or fully convey the auditory experience of a symphony to someone who is deaf.
+But there is a difference between providing experience and providing the information and function that is conveyed visually or auditorily.
+The latter should be required.
+Efforts to do the former (experience) might be provided in guidance.

 Example provisions that technical standards could define to help address this situation include:

+Define and include accessibility requirements that can be met even under these circumstances.

+Examples of such requirements might include

+text alternatives and media alternatives similar to those in WCAG 2.

+Other approaches could include defining mechanisms for adding new accessibility requirements to the technical standard as new technologies emerge and evolve, while retaining backward compatibility to the extent possible. [wording for this bullet does not yet have full consensus in the subgroup

-How accompanying guidance might contribute to addressing this situation
+How guidance documents accompanying the technical standard might contribute to addressing this situation

-Example guidance to help address this situation could include:

-How accessibility policies might contribute to addressing this situation
+Provide examples to illustrate the situation and potential approaches to help address the situation (similar to the examples in this document).

-Example considerations that accessibility policies could adopt to help address this situation:
+Provide example considerations that accessibility policies could adopt to help address this situation:

+Recommend specific types of contact which we do not currently know how to make accessible beyond what is required in the standard and provide temporary exceptions

 Situation 8: When content is rarely used, if ever

 In this situation the content provider prioritizes effort on actively used content rather than on content that is not used by the majority of users, including people with disabilities.